jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 *Coming 2020-11 — Piston kit to complete the upper*

 ## Performance
-When the RC1 is complete, its performance will be assessed in a separate post, a link to which will be conveniently provided here.
+When the RC1 is complete, we'll assess its performance in a separate post, a link to which will be conveniently provided here.

 [concept-2018-07-31]:           {{ '/images/rc1-concept-2018-07-31.jpg'           | prepend: site.url }}